fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 The `migrate_repo/1` function is a bit more interesting.
 We actually need to start the repo (and its pool), find the path to our migrations, then of course run the migrations, and finally restart everything.
-Lucily `Mix.Ecto` is available for us that does much of the hard work for us.
+Luckily `Mix.Ecto` is available for us that does much of the hard work for us.

 And there we have it, Your Sqlite repo will be setup and migrated at application startup.